AmandineHerrada/amandineherrada.github.io/content/talks/Echappees/index.md

 ---
-title: Disseminating science
+title: Les Echappées Inattendues

-event: Les Echappées Inattendues
+event: Disseminating science
 event_url: https://www.cnrs.fr/fr/les-echappees-inattendues

 location: Croix-Rousse, Lyon

 summary: Speed-dating between scientists and the general public.
+During the course of an afternoon, come and talk to children and adults about your research.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.